 ‘Well, I could not be bothered this time,’ she picked up the delayed reply in a flippant tone, her gaze becoming dark.
 ‘She can do what she wants.
 She can have breakfast when it pleases her.
 I am not her nanny.’

 Mother and daughter drank their coffee in silence.
 Their cups taking it in turns to click and clang with a hollow resonance in the stillness of the kitchen.
 The toaster snapped, throwing its contents onto the slippery surface.
 The metallic sound caught them by surprise.
-It startled them into reality.
+It startled them both into reality.

-‘What will you be wearing for the day?’, Anne asked, matter of factly, collecting the toast, performing futile chores, re-arranging the table things, the jam jar in the centre, the butter close to the jam, the sauces grouped in one spot.
+‘What will you be wearing for the day?’
+Anne asked, collecting the toast, performing futile chores, re-arranging the table things, the jam jar in the centre, the butter close to the jam, the sauces grouped in one spot.

 ‘The clingy black satin dress, the one with a round cleavage, short sleeves and tight belt.
 I won’t eat too much, I warn you.
 I do not want to get up from the table with a bulgy stomach.’